-Trump says expects Russia-Saudi oil deal soon, invites U.S. oil chiefs to White House
+Trump says expects Russia-Saudi oil deal soon, invites US oil chiefs to White House

 Saudi Arabia’s crude supply rose on Wednesday to a record of more than 12 million barrels per day, two industry sources said, despite a plunge in demand triggered by the coronavirus outbreak and U.S. pressure on the kingdom to stop flooding the market.

-Reporting by Doina Chiacu, Jeff Mason, Timothy Gardner and Valerie Volcovici in Washington and Gary McWilliams in Houston, Editing by Tom Brown, David Gregorio and Lincoln Feast.
+Reporting by Doina Chiacu, Jeff Mason, Timothy Gardner and Valerie Volcovici in Washington and Gary McWilliams in Houston, and Rania el Gamal in Dubai; Editing by Tom Brown, David Gregorio, Lincoln Feast & Simon Cameron-Moore